deadpixi/mtm/README.rst

 l
     Redraw the screen.

+PgUp/PgDown/End
+    Scroll the screen back/forward half a screenful, or recenter the screen on the actual terminal.

 That's it.
 There aren't dozens of commands, there are no modes, there's nothing else to learn.

+(Note that these keybindings can be changed at compile time.)

 Screenshots
 -----------